Going Incognito in the Metaverse: Achieving Theoretically Optimal Privacy-Usability Tradeoffs in VR: Discussion

 But despite using the terms ``attacker,'' and ``adversary'' throughout our writing, it's likely that such actions would in practice be entirely above board, with users agreeing (knowingly or otherwise) to have their data collected.
 It is more important than ever to give users the ability to protect their data through technological means, independent of any warranted data privacy regulations, in a way that is as easy to use as the privacy tools used on the web today.

 \textbf{Limitations.} Our decision to base our evaluation on data from prior studies means that we inherit the biases of the original studies.
 In particular, the test subjects of the studies from which our data is derived were not perfectly representative of the general population of VR users.
 While our evaluation method does precisely replicate the telemetry stream that would have been generated by the original participants were they using the MetaGuard extension, it does so under the assumption that their use of MetaGuard would not have changed their behavior.
 The accuracy of MetaGuard could be somewhat diminished if it turns out that users modify their behavior to compensate for the added noise.
+Further, our study considers a limited set of data attributes, which may not be comprehensive with respect to the attributes inferable in VR.
+MetaGuard may not be effective at protecting attributes beyond those that we directly considered.
 Finally, the mean-squared-error definition of ``usability'' by which our system is theoretically optimal may in some cases fail to align with the true user experience in VR.

 \textbf{Future Work.} Lacking access to VR device firmware, we implemented the MetaGuard extension described in this paper at the client software layer, providing an effective defense against server and user attackers.
 In future work, we believe the same defenses could be easily applied at the firmware level, allowing data to also be protected from client attackers.
 However, protecting data from hardware or firmware-level adversaries will likely require entirely different methods to the ones presented in this paper.